Meaningful human connections drive good care

 Mental health care allows us to explore who we are, what we need, and how our worldview has developed.
 Utilizing pharmacotherapy, psychotherapy, and an integrative health framework, we will collaborate to develop a treatment plan tailored to you.
 My holistic approach to health considers the biological, psychological, environmental, social, and behavioral impacts on your wellness.

 I am a Certified Clinical Trauma Professional and current trainee of the Advanced Certificate in Trauma and Disaster Mental Health program through SUNY New Paltz.
-To facilitate my clients’ recovery and growth from traumatic experiences, I utilize evidence-based modalities such as Eye Movement Desensitization and Reprocessing (EMDR) therapy and Cognitive Processing Therapy (CPT).
+To facilitate my clients’ recovery and growth from traumatic experiences, I utilize evidence-based modalities such as Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), and Written Exposure Therapy (WET).
 My goal in working with clients is to use a variety of techniques which target the root cause of symptoms and support long-term mental wellness.

-Specialties: young adults, trauma survivors, military veterans & families, first responders, disaster mental health, anxiety, depression, PTSD, mood disorders, ADHD, Eye Movement Desensitizationand Reprocessing (EMDR), Cognitive Processing Therapy (CPT)
+Specialties: young adults, trauma survivors, military veterans & families, first responders, disaster mental health, anxiety, depression, PTSD, mood disorders, ADHD, Eye Movement Desensitizationand Reprocessing (EMDR), Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Written Exposure Therapy (WET)

 Other Interests: nature, music, science, reading, podcasts, concerts, travel, sudoku, coffee, and cats